US Tourist Visa for Thai

 In cases where the visa applicant has minimal ties to Thailand because of lack of employment history and funding, supporting evidence would be required.
 By providing a documentary proof of low bank balance or unemployment would only result to denial of the visa application.
 It is not at all times that the officer would check your financial proof, but best to have it on handy in case.
 Also, applicants should present evidence of educational programs, training course or medical exceptions to surpass the weakness of a visa application, this would differ from case to case.
 Some visa applicants will not be legible for a US visa regardless if they have proof of strong ties.
 Every application would be assessed depending on one’s current circumstances.

 https://www.thailandmarriage-services.com/us-visa/us-tourist-visa-for-thai.htmlhttps://www.thailandmarriage-services.com/wp-content/uploads/2019/03/pexels-photo-1112120-1024x678.jpeghttps://www.thailandmarriage-services.com/wp-content/uploads/2019/03/pexels-photo-1112120-150x150.jpegUS VisaUS visa for ThaiThai citizens who are planning to visit the United States should obtain a visa first, either a non-immigrant visa for temporary stay or an immigrant visa for permanent residency.
-US Tourist Visas are non-immigrant visas for persons who wish to enter the US for a temporary duration of time for...Richard StoneRichard StoneAdministratorThai Marriage Services
+Speak to a lawyer in Thailand for assistance.
+US Tourist Visas are non-immigrant visas for persons who wish to enter the US...Richard StoneRichard StoneAdministratorThai Marriage Services